github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-the-codeql-workflow-for-compiled-languages.md

 ##  About autobuild for {% data variables.product.prodname_codeql %}

 {% data variables.product.prodname_code_scanning_capc %} works by running queries against one or more databases.
 Each database contains a representation of all of the code in a single language in your repository.
-For the compiled languages C/C++, C#, and Java, the process of populating this database involves building the code and extracting data. {% data reusables.code-scanning.analyze-go %}
+For the compiled languages C/C++, C#,{% ifversion codeql-go-autobuild %} Go,{% endif %} and Java, the process of populating this database involves building the code and extracting data. {% data reusables.code-scanning.analyze-go %}

 {% data reusables.code-scanning.autobuild-compiled-languages %}